TROG111/Recipes/README.md

 7) You can set up a user defined menu filter (for example to only display all the recipes that contain the word 'engine') by sending a command line instruction to the application (via the LUA chat).
 For example, a) press 'enter' and go to the LUA chat panel; b) type 'filter' and the string that you want to use as your user defined filter (e.g.'filter engine'); c) you will notice that the 'blank' menu filter button on the main screen now contains your search term; d) press this menu filter to only see recipes with the word 'engine' in them.

+8) you can add the current market prices for ores (via LUA parameters on the client PB) and these will be used to calculate the recipe cost

 # Integrating with a stores monitor application

 In the installation above we used a 'dummy' stores databank.
 If you already have a LUA application that populates a databank with information about your factory stores, then this can be integrated with this recipe application.
 Doing so will provide additional information for ingredient - the quantity of that ingredient you have in stores.